ryangriggs/PDFEncrypt/README.md

 # PDFEncrypt
 PDFEncrypt is a free, open-source utility written in C# (.net 4.7) for encrypting PDF files quickly and easily.

+**The PDFEncrypt logo is copyrighted by PDFEncrypt/Ryan Griggs and may not be reproduced on forks of this project without permission.
+If you fork this project, please create your own logo to reduce confusion between yours and the official project.**

 License: AGPL
 Main website: https://PDFEncrypt.net